• Skip to primary navigation

 To use Worthy, download the free iPhone or Android app and create an account.
 Bonds can be bought in three ways - whenever you wish with the click of a button, via a scheduled recurring investment feature, or though their spare change round-up program.
 For the round-up program, link your debit or credit card to your account and as you spend, the app will round up each purchase to the nearest dollar.
 This roundup is then invested in Worthy bonds.
 Interest begins accruing within a couple of days of your purchase.

 You can learn more about their current offering at worthypropertybonds.com.
-Note: while any U.S. resident, 18 years or older can invest, the bonds are not currently offered in Florida.
+Note: Any U.S. resident, 18 years or older can invest, and the bonds are now available in all U.S. states.

 When asked about she started the company, the CEO responded, "Well I'm trying to help people improve their financial health but to do it outside of Wall Street," Outlaw told Authority Magazine in an interview.